TjitsevdM/tc-Documentation/product-guides/explainer-community-activity-level.md

 ## Explainer: What do I see?

 The chart shows you for every day in the week and every hour how many interactions happened in your Discord community.
 The darker the shaded cell the more interactions happened on that day at that time.
 You can quickly see patterns of light and dark.
-When it's light people are sleeping and away from your Discord community.
+When it's light people are sleeping or away from your Discord community.
 When it's dark, members are present and are talking with each other.&#x20;

 Remember that an interaction and a post aren't the same thing.
 Every message and reaction on Discord is a post, but not every post is an interaction.
-Interactions are the building blogs in a conversation between members: One member talking, reacting or replying to another member.&#x20;
+Interactions are the building blocks in a conversation between members: One member talking, reacting or replying to another member.&#x20;

 ## Diagnose your Community